 At Rio Piedra Plantation our quail hunting experience isn’t just enjoyable — it’s award winning.
-Our unique location, fine dining, well-appointed accommodations and exceptional attention to detail have helped us earn awards from Orvis and Sporting Classics.
+The unique location, fine dining, well-appointed accommodations and exceptional attention to detail at our quail hunting lodge has helped us earn awards from Orvis and Sporting Classics.

 Rio Piedra Plantation is the only 3-time recipient of the Orvis Wingshooting Lodge of the Year Award.
 We received the award in 2001, 2002, and 2010 — a triple feat that no other hunting lodge has achieved.